 California Tom Yum Soup

 This actually comes together very quickly once you have everything chopped, so be sure to have everything chopped and prepped before you start cooking.
+It's extra special if you have some of these roasted cherry tomatoes to use.

 - 8 cups of water